illusion0001/illusion0001.github.io/_patches/FC4-Orbis.md

 ## 60 FPS Unlock

 CPU+GPU Limited.
-For use with Prospero.
+For use with 9th generation of game consoles.

 [Video](https://media.discordapp.net/attachments/650395105479360514/865565480357068800/0_46.mp4)